juliangut/tify/README.md

 You should pay attention to results with `STATUS_INVALID_DEVICE` status in order to invalidate those tokens.

-Feedback service for GCM can be mimicked by sending a test Notification (parameter `dry_run` to true), this will NOT send the message to receivers but will return responses according to what would have happened if the messages were sent, so you can scan results for `STATUS_INVALID_DEVICE` status codes.
+Feedback service for GCM can be mimicked by sending a test Notification (by setting parameter `dry_run` to true), this will NOT send the message to receivers but will return responses according to what would have happened if the messages were sent, so you can scan results for `STATUS_INVALID_DEVICE` status codes.

 ## Update 1.x to 2.x

+GCM adapter now points to Firebase Cloud Messaging (FCM) as Google is moving forward to using this platform instead.

-Interfaces for Adapters and Receivers have been introduced, you should implement this interfaces instead of extend abstract classes, although it can still be done.
+Adapters and Receivers abstract classes have been removed, interfaces have been introduced instead.

 Notification's TTL is now controlled by `Notificaton::PARAMETER_TTL` instead of separated GCM and APNS parameters.
 You can still use `time_to_live` and `expire` as they are aliases of `Notificaton::PARAMETER_TTL`.